What is Corporation Tax

 The bad news is that you have to pay Corporation Tax early – but the good news is that the rate is preferable to income tax.

 Registering for Corporation Tax

 One of the first key tasks you need to do when setting up a company is to register for Corporation Tax.
 This must be completed within three months of trading.
 The government offers further advice on what constitutes trading or non-trading here.

 Make sure you're clued up as there could be a fine if you register late.

 The Corporation Tax rate is now standardised at 19% for all limited companies.
 Prior to April 2016, Corporation Tax was tailored to the size of a business’ profits.

 For the majority of our readers, the most applicable rate would probably have been the small profits rate of 20%, tailored for companies with annual profits of £300,000 or less.

-The other principle rate applies to firms with profits of £1.5m or more; this is known as the main rate, and it stands at 23% (set to change to 21% in 2014).
+The other principle rate applied to firms with profits of £300,000 or more; and was known as the main rate.

-If your profits fall between £300,000 and £1.5m, you’ll have to pay the main rate.
-However, you can apply for marginal relief, which means that your corporation tax bill is reduced by a certain amount, which depends on the precise amount of profit you make.
+If your profits fell between £300,000 and £1.5m prior to April 1 2015, you may be able to apply for marginal relief, which means that your corporation tax bill is reduced by a certain amount, depending on the precise amount of profit you make.